-I'm a really good at multi tasking.
+I'm really good at multi-tasking.
 I tend to have several different projects going on at once, so I plan as much as I can in advance.
 Often times I plan a week, sometimes a month, in advance to spend time with friends.
 I try to create regularities in my schedule.
 For example, I reserve a specific time every week for my family.
 Establishing regularity makes it easier for me manage my life, accommodate the unpredictable, and find leisure time.

 What's your favorite food, book, music and movie?